noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

 ## Steps 2. to 6.

-I'm getting to tired to write stuff in detail, but here are a few more thoughts I had:
+I'm getting too tired to write stuff in detail, but here are a few more thoughts I had on the rest of the steps:

 2. The user needs to reproduce the issue
    -> This can't be simplified
 3. The user needs to make a timestamp for when the issue occured (Otherwise we're unlikely to find the relevant logs among millions)
 4. The user needs to retrieve the stored logs
 5. The user needs to send the retrieved logs to us alongside the timestamp
-6. The user needs to disable production and storage of full, verbose logs after they have sent the logs (as not to waste resources)
+6. The user needs to disable production and storage of full, verbose logs after they have sent the logs (as not to waste resources)\
    -> 3 - 6. could all be turned into one or two steps for the user: Perhaps we could have a special status-bar-item while recording debug logs, and the user could click on that and then choose an option called: 'The Bug Just Happened!...'
 This would make a timestamp, then gather diagnostic data, and then automatically compose an email addressed to me with the diagnostic data as an attachment, and then turn the logging off.
 (We'd also have to inform the user about the privacy implications of sending the data, see Quinn's post [0] and the `sudo sysdiagnose` privacy message [11] for more).
 How could we implement step 4. (retrieving stored logs)?
 We could programmatically gather logs for the user using the `sudo sysdiagnose` command, this gathers extremely extensive diagnostic data and seems to be what Apple requests from users (and what Quinn recommends for debug hard-to-reproduce problems [0]).
 Alternatively, we can find some diagnostic data like crash reports directly in the library, and if we use another backend for CocoaLumberJack we could probably store logs in a custom file and then just read that.
 Sysdiagnose is super extensive, but its complications are that it takes a few minutes to gather the info, and it requires administrator priviledges.
 This wouldn't be the case for a different CocoaLumberJack backend I think, so that might be easier to implement.
 I can't really think of any other ways to do Step 5. (retrieving stored logs) I believe implementing the status-bar-item I mentioned might be quite hard.
 Alternatively, we could give the user step by step instructions - Apple did this for me when I had iCloud issues.
 Here are their instructions: (Their instruction about taking a screenshot to gather a timestamp for the bug is pretty smart.)
    1. Download the logging profile onto your Mac from the URL address below. https://beta.apple.com/download/1017668